quorumcontrol/tupelo-docs/download.md

 ***

-Looking to connect to the Test-Net rather than run locally?
+Looking to connect to the test net rather than run locally?

 Fill out the form below and just ask!